Wrongful Death Attorneys Serving Boulder, Colorado

 Potential wrongful death damages include:

-- Non-economic loss, including grief, loss of companionship, pain, suffering and emotional distress of surviving family members.
+Non-economic loss, including grief, loss of companionship, pain and suffering, and emotional distress of surviving family members.

 An exception applies for first or second-degree murder or manslaughter, which is called a “Felonious Killing” — in that situation, there is no cap on noneconomic damages.
 Also, there is no cap on economic damages, such as funeral expenses and lost wages, if applicable.